 Project Background

-The purpose of the Larkspur Ferry Service Expansion and Parking Study is to analyze ways to increase ferry service across the San Francisco Bay to accommodate more ferry riders and alleviate congestion on Highway 101.
+The purpose of the Larkspur Ferry Service Expansion and Parking Project is to analyze ways to increase ferry service across the San Francisco Bay to accommodate more ferry riders and alleviate congestion on Highway 101.
 The Bridge District can provide up to forty-two (42) customer trips per day between Larkspur and San Francisco, and the Larkspur Ferry had been providing that level of service in 2019 and early 2020.

 In order to add more ferry service and support greater demand, the Bridge District needs to complete an environmental review through the California Environmental Quality Act (CEQA) and have the Bridge District Board adopt a new service plan.
 To increase ferry service the Bridge District must also address customer access, including a potential shortfall of parking availability at the Larkspur Ferry Terminal (main and North/overflow lots).